scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had today off, which was nice.
 Ended up drinking soylent for lunch anyway but had leftovers for dinner.

+### Day 196

+Soylent for lunch, but played pub trivia at night so I had that for dinner.
+Tasty ramen.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/